 Who will star in Yellowstone Season 5?

-All the main players, with the exception of Garrett (RIP), are returning—and there will be some new faces this year as well.
+All the main players, with the exception of—SPOILER—Emmett (RIP), are returning and the new faces of Season 5 will be there as well.
 The entire Dutton clan will be there: Kevin Costner as John Dutton, Kelly Reilly as Beth Dutton, Luke Grimes as Kayce Dutton, Wes Bentley as Jamie Dutton, Kelsey Asbille as Monica Long Dutton and Brecken Merrill as Tate Dutton.
 Cole Hauser will reprise his role as Rip Wheeler, John’s right-hand man and Beth’s newlywed husband, and Gil Birmingham will be back as Chief Thomas Rainwater.
 Another returning player?
 Piper Perabo as Summer Higgins, John Dutton’s love interest—it’s rumored that they’ll have a more serious relationship this season.
 Jacki Weaver will also be back as Caroline Warner, the CEO of Market Equities and Beth Dutton’s nemesis.
 The new faces coming to town include actress Kathryn Kelly as a vet technician and Kai Caster as a cowboy named Rowdy.